nlfiedler/zorigami/doc/DESIGN.md

 * extended attribute records
     - key: `xattr/` + SHA1 of the attribute value
     - value: attribute data as a Buffer

-#### Chunk Database

-Sync with peers for multi-host chunk deduplication.

 * chunk records
     - key: `chunk/` + BLAKE3 of chunk (with "blake3-" prefix)
     - size of chunk in bytes